Milwaukee One-Key Tool Technology – New Updates!

 At one point I tested a Milwaukee One-Key impact driver on a mockup of a commercial electrical panel.
 On just this application alone, the customized settings really made a lot of sense.
-First, the outlet boxes are fastened to steel studs—that requires self tapping screws.
-Then, the panel itself is anchored to cinder block with Tapcons—another great application.
+First, the outlet boxes are fastened to steel studs—that requires self-tapping screws.
+Then, the panel itself is anchored to cinder blocks with Tapcons—another great application.
 Finally, you’re running conduit, with both MC cable and EMT fastened to steel studs.

 What’s the Big Deal?

 Previously the plan for manufacturers has been to make a tool that fits the widest audience.
 Now, that’s being blown out of the water.
 With Milwaukee On-Key you can dial in a tool to a particular job type.
 Take the Milwaukee M18 Fuel impact driver.
 It has three preconfigured speeds—but now you can customize those as needed.
 The same tool can be configured for use by an electrical, or for use by an MRO professional, or HVAC technician.

 These tools are smart, and they’re going to make professionals more productive.
 By allowing custom ramp up, driving, and ramp-down speeds as well as torque controls, Milwaukee is all but eliminating the need for you to do much more than pull the trigger to get the job done.